 Aircraft carriers have been used by the U.S. Navy since the early 1900s.
-Aircraft carriers were once made with asbestos in excessive amounts, placing numerous people at risk for life-threatening diseases.
+The carriers were once made with asbestos in excessive amounts, placing numerous people at risk for life-threatening diseases, such as malignant mesothelioma.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 - Info on law firms that will recover your highest compensation